glslify/glslify/README.md

 uniform vec2 mouse;
 uniform vec2 resolution;

+// require a function from another file!
 #pragma glslify: program_one = require(./file1)

+// require a function from another file, and replace
+// `local_value` in that file with `resolution.x` from
+// this scope.
 #pragma glslify: program_two = require(./file2, local_value=resolution.x)

 int modulo(float x, float y) {